Language: EN

 What are constants for?

-We have seen that constants behave very similarly to a variable, in the sense that they are containers where we can store data.
+We have seen that constants behave very similarly to a variable (in the sense that they are containers where we can store data).

 The main one is that they increase the security and cleanliness of the code.
 They prevent a value from being accidentally changed.
 If I try to reassign a constant, the compiler or interpreter will tell me “hey, buddy!, you can’t do that!“.

 On the other hand, it improves the readability of the code.
-When you mark a variable as constant, you are telling the next programmer not to worry too much about that value, that it will not change.
+When you mark a variable as constant, you are telling the next programmer not to worry too much about that value, as it will not change.

-Finally, it can also improve the performance of the program, since compilers can optimize the code that uses constants.
+Finally, it can also improve the performance of the program, as compilers can optimize the code that uses constants.
 For example, they can decide to store them in another memory area, or even completely replace it with its value.

-Constant vs. Immutable Advanced
+Constant vs immutable Advanced